epam/EPAM-AI-RUN-Marketplace/README.md

 Before installing EPAM AI/Run™ for AWS, carefully review the prerequisites and requirements.

-## 2.1.
 Prerequisites Checklist

-### 2.1.1.1.
+### 2.1.
 AWS Account Access Requirements
-✓ Active AWS Account with preferably region for deployment
+✓ Active AWS Account with a preferred region for deployment
 ✓ User or Role with programmatic access to AWS account with permissions to create and manage IAM Roles and Policy Documents

-### 2.1.1.2.
+### 2.2.
 Domain Name
 ✓ Available wildcard DNS hosted zone in Route53
 📋 EPAM AI/Run™ for AWS terraform modules will automatically create:
 * DNS Records